Most Popular Destinations: Countrywide, but hotspots in AManuel Antonio, Turrialba, Samara & the Central Valley

 Most Popular Destinations: Countrywide

 Costa Rican spelunking doesn’t get the fame it deserves – and that’s a great thing for cave junkies who yearn to explore the unexplored.
 With one of the largest cave systems in the Americas, the country does not lack for sparkling stalactites, meandering underground rivers and fantastical cave formations.
 Venado Caverns, near Arenal, is a semi-developed caving destination, with caves that are 10-15 million years old and that feature impressive formations, like the Altar Room and giant papaya.
-For untouristed spelunking fun, head to Barra Honda National Park (near Nicoya), where you’ll descend into a below-sea-level abyss to explore caves that began forming 70 million years ago.
+For less touristed spelunking fun, head to Barra Honda National Park (near Nicoya), where you’ll descend into a below-sea-level abyss to explore caves that began forming 70 million years ago.
 There are no paths or handrails here – Barra Honda is pure, rugged spelunking.

 Most Popular Destinations: Barra Honda National Park and Venado Caverns

 If you’ve ever dreamed of flying like a bird, you’re going to love this awesome activity.
 In theory, parasailing is simple: harness up, attach a parachute, connect to a speedboat, and up you go!
 In practice though, parasailing is much more thrilling – you’ll soar hundreds of feet above the ocean, a thin cable your only tether to the world below.
 With the wind in your hair, you legs dangling over a 600 feet of open air, you’re treated to the nation’s most spectacular views.
-It’s an incredible, exhilarating experience that you can experience over the sparkling Pacific and powdery sands of Manuel Antonio and Playa del Coco.
+It’s an incredible, exhilarating experience that you can experience over the sparkling Pacific and powdery sands of Manuel Antonio and Playas del Coco.

 Most Popular Destinations: Manuel Antonio and Playa del Coco

 Rock climbing is an emerging adventure sport in Costa Rica, which means you can get in on some truly awesome, rugged climbs.
 Organized rock climbing tours are few, but there are several groups and a few property owners that have organized to discover Costa Rica’s best climbing rocks.
-Rope-climbing is hot in Cachí, a small town outside Cartago, while bouldering (rope-less climbing) is growing in the mountains and valleys near Chirripó, Cerro de la Muerte and San Gerardo de Dota.
-Dragon Mountain near Manuel Antonio is a scenic and challenging choice, as well.
+Rope-climbing is hot in Cachí, a small town outside Cartago, while bouldering (ropeless climbing) is growing in the mountains and valleys near Chirripó, Cerro de la Muerte and San Gerardo de Dota.
+Dragon Mountain, near Manuel Antonio, is a scenic and challenging choice, as well.
 A guide is necessary to find the best climbing rocks.